 top of page

-Lifting literacy rates for NZ children particularly those with learning difficulties
+Lifting literacy rates for NZ children video highlights

 This is your opportunity to learn what to teach, how to teach and why you teach literacy using evidence-based instruction.